OjeWilliams/PGEXERCISES/codes/Dates.md

 \
 9.Work out the utilisation percentage for each facility by month, sorted by name and month, rounded to 1 decimal place.
 Opening time is 8am, closing time is 8.30pm.
 You can treat every month as a full month, regardless of if there were some dates the club was not open.
 ```
+-- I had alot of problems with this one.
+Like

 ```
 \